 Minor or double major in Math or another science

 Some 20% of our majors graduate with a minor or double major in math or another science.
-To minor in math, one also needs to take Math 250B, a gateway course to all upper-division math courses, and then just three additional math courses, typically, advanced calculus Math 306, ordinary differential equations Math 310, and linear algebra Math 307.
-If you minor in math or another science or in engineering, the department will waive the 3-unit physics outside-elective requirement.
+To minor in math, one also needs to take Math 250B, a gateway course to all upper-division math courses, and then three additional upper division math courses.
+Popular examples are advanced calculus Math 306, ordinary differential equations Math 310, and linear algebra Math 307.
+For students who complete a minor or second major, the department will reduce the number of required physics electives from 14 to 12.